404labfr/laravel-impersonate/readme.md

 ```

 ## Middleware

-**CantAccesIfImpersonate**
+**Protect From Impersonation**

-You can use the middleware 'impersonate.protect' to protect your routes against user impersonation.
+You can use the middleware `impersonate.protect` to protect your routes against user impersonation.

-Example: User's Bank Card, User's preferences ...
+This middleware can be useful when you want to protect specific pages like users subscriptions, users credit cards, ...

 ```php
 Router::get('/my-credit-card', function() {